nyorain/vil/docs/own/design.md

    Ugh.
 Re-implementing that logic in compute shaders is a bad idea.
    We likely just need to use transform feedback here.

+TODO: investigate vkCmdDrawIndirectByteCountEXT, might be useful for us.

 # Submission synchronization

 When application submits to a queue: